 You can find Mature Student Reception & Orientation dates and times on the Orientation website; however, you are also welcome to attend the general Orientation if you'd prefer.
 Mature Student Orientations are hosted in the evening to accommodate you and your work schedule, and are typically much shorter than the general Orientation day.
 If you do not see dates posted, please check back to the Orientation website regularly for updated dates, times and links to registration.
 To find out if your specific program or Faculty has an Orientation or Welcome for new students, please check your program's website.

 I am a Trades student studying on the KPU Tech (Cloverdale) Campus – do I have to attend Orientation?

 The Trades Orientation date can be found on the Orientation website.
-For Fall, you will start your day in Surrey, and then be provided transportation to the KPU Tech.
 Your program may have other events or Orientations that you need to attend.
 Please visit their website to check if there are any events specifically for trades students: kpu.ca/trades/events